 The roof on a traditional conservatory or orangery is at least 70 per cent translucent.
 For the best thermal insulation, we would recommend a low-emissivity (low-e) Activ Glass roof.

 Helping to reduce the variations in temperature associated with older, traditional glass or polycarbonate roofs, ‘Activ’ low-e glass helps cut solar glare, protect furniture from fading and keep heat in during on cooler days.

-To keep it clear, the ‘Blue’ coating helps break down dirt that is simply washed away when it rains.
+To keep it clean and clear, the ‘Blue’ coating helps break down dirt that is simply washed away when it rains.